phpugmrn/phpugmrn.github.io/README.md

 ### Deployment

-Changes will be deployed automatically when the respective Merge Request gets merged into the main branch.
+Changes will be deployed automatically when the respective Pull Request gets merged into the main branch.